-Make these Grain-Free Mini Chip Cookies next time you’re craving something sweet!
+Make these Grain Free Chocolate Chip Cookies next time you’re craving something sweet!
 You can bake these or eat them raw (no eggs!)

 Oh yummy…don’t these look so good?